 What foods have protein?

 The highest concentration of protein is found in the actual muscle tissue of other animals.
-Then comes animal products — eggs and milk.
+Then come animal products — eggs, milk, and dairy products.
 After that, grains, legumes, and nuts also contain protein, but less of it.
 You owe it to yourself to get familiar with the nutrient content of food.
-Check out http://blog.myfitnesspal.omnutrition-101-proteins/ to learn a little more.

 When should I eat protein?